GabrielGst/IO-PTI/README.md

 ## Learn More

-Here, we want to retrieve the object using the inverse convolution of the image and the Point Spread Function (PSF): as an image can be described as the convolution of the object and the PSF, understood as the Fourier Transform of the wave incident on the pupil plane, it is only logical to compute the object that way.
+Here, we want to estimate the object using the inverse convolution of the image and the Point Spread Function (PSF): as an image can be described as the convolution of the object and the PSF, understood as the Fourier Transform of the wave incident on the pupil plane, it is only logical to compute the object that way.

 $$
 i = o * PSF
 $$

+where

+$$
+h = PSF = \mid FT[\Phi(u) \, P(u)] \mid ^2
+$$

+We will call Optical Transfer Function (OTF) the Fourier transform of the PSF :

+$$
+\tilde{h} = OTF = FT[PSF]
+$$

 However, the PSF changes according to the distance of the optical system to the object.
-We thus have to estimate the right PSF using two extrema : the in-focus and out-of-focus PSF.
+We thus also have to estimate the right PSF using two extrema : the in-focus and out-of-focus PSF.
 We thus define the right PSF as :

 $$
 PSF = \alpha \times PSF_{In} + (1-\alpha) \times PSF_{Out}